 Building regulations on solar gain

-The SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. see Part L and SAP calculations in the building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) do take solar gain into consideration and the continental Passivhaus design method is partly built around carefully utilizing solar gain.
+The SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. calculations in the building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations do take solar gain into consideration and the continental Passivhaus design method is partly built around carefully utilizing solar gain.
 The lack of experience and practical examples makes passive solar design a subject which few professional designers can handle.
 The calculation of how much solar energy is available on a particular building site is relatively simple, just requiring sets of tables and a survey of surrounding shading.
 The design of the building in terms of its shape and orientation may be a bit more difficult.
 It is important to maximise the south facing window area (and minimise that to the north) and this may be in conflict with other aspects of the design such as privacy, circulation, views, etc.

 The real problem comes with the building technology, particularly with the storage of heat and the distributing of it round the house.
 The capacity that elements of the building have for storing heat and the speed at which they can store it and release it is very difficult to calculate.
 For instance a three storey[for the purposes of part B (fire) of the Approved Documents to the Building Regulations] this includes - (a) any gallery[for the purposes of part B of the Approved Documents] - A raised area or platform around the sides or at the back of a room which provides extra space. if its area is more than half that of the space into which it projects; and (b) a roof, unless it is accessible only for maintenance and repair. house with an open plan ground floor and open stair well will respond very differently from a bungalow with lots of closed rooms.
 On top of this comes the subject of decrement delayThis relates to the lag time that insulation itself takes to heat up or cool down.
 It introduces a delay into the effect of the insulation.
 This can help level out peaks and troughs of temperature.
 See the section on Decrement Delay which is still not well understood in practical terms.